Protecting our extensive range of flora and fauna

 Point Impossible Shorebird Protection Zone

-The Great Ocean Road Coast Committee, with support from Surf Coast Shire, is piloting an on-lead dog zone at Point Impossible and is seeking feedback and input from the local community.
-The one year trial aims to protect wildlife including shorebirds from the impacts of dogs off leash.
+The Great Ocean Road Coast Committee, with support from Surf Coast Shire, has established an on-lead dog zone at Point Impossible to protect wildlife including shorebirds from the impacts of dogs off leash.

 The Corangamite Catchment Management Authority receives a large sum of money from the Victorian Government to deliver key projects through the Corangamite Conservation program.